Using Golf Data Analytics to Improve Your Game | Rapsodo

 3. Data-Friendly Golfers Are More Likely To Improve

-One of the most compelling cases for implementing simple data analytics through MLM is that research suggests individuals who do something to monitor their progress are far more likely to improve and achieve their goals.
+One of the most compelling cases for implementing simple data analytics through the MLM is the research that suggests individuals who do use data-driven insights to monitor their progress are far more likely to improve and achieve their goals.

 According to Harkin, “monitoring goal progress is a crucial process that comes into play between setting and attaining a goal, ensuring that the goals are translated into action.”

-20 years ago, applying the practice of self-monitoring to golf was impractical for most.
-Recording meaningful data was extremely difficult and organizing was nearly impossible.
-Today, with tools like MLM, it’s literally the click of a button.
+Applying the practice of self-monitoring to golf was impractical for players 20 years ago.
+Recording meaningful golf data was extremely difficult and organizing it was nearly impossible.
+Today, with golf swing and ball tracking systems like the MLM, it can be a simple as the click of a button.
 In mere minutes you’re able to review relevant stats, compare results to other users or share your data with friends.

-Rapsodo MLM isn’t just designed to make practice more fun, it’s a tool to make game-improvement more achievable.
-By having a better statistical understanding of your game, you’ll be better prepared for the challenges you face on the course.
+Rapsodo MLM isn’t just designed to make practice more fun, it’s a tool to make game improvement more achievable.
+By having a better statistical understanding of your golf game, you’ll be better prepared for the challenges you face on the course.